Chemical symbol: Extension of the symbol

 Many functional groups also have their own chemical symbol, e.g. Ph for the phenyl group, and Me for the methyl group.

 A list of current, dated, as well as proposed and historical signs and symbols is included here with its signification.
 Also given is each element's atomic number, atomic weight, or the atomic mass of the most stable isotope, group and period numbers on the periodic table, and etymology of the symbol.

 Symbols for chemical elements

 Symbols and names not currently used

 The following is a list of symbols and names formerly used or suggested for elements, including symbols for placeholder names and names given by discredited claimants for discovery.

+Systematic chemical symbols

+These symbols are based on systematic element names, which are now replaced by trivial (non-systematic) element names and symbols.
+Data is given in order of: atomic number, systematic symbol, systematic name; trivial symbol, trivial name.